Daily-Driver Performance Plans Should Start With Reliability

 When the same car has to commute, handle errands, and still feel better on the weekend, maintenance, diagnostics, and supporting hardware should lead the upgrade plan.

-A performance build feels different when the car also has to be at work on Monday.
+Performance upgrades feel different when the car also has to be at work on Monday.

 For a daily driver, the smartest first question is usually not How much power can it make?
 It is What has to stay dependable while the project grows?